appliedgrg/beratools/README.md

 Installation Steps:

 - Install Miniconda.
 Download Miniconda from [Miniconda](https://docs.anaconda.com/miniconda/) and install on your machine.
+- Download the file [environment.yml](https://raw.githubusercontent.com/appliedgrg/beratools/main/environment.yml
+) and save to local storage.
+Launch **Anaconda Prompt** and change directory to where environment.yml is saved.
-- Launch **Anaconda Prompt**.
-Run the following command to create a new environment. **BERA Tools** will be installed in the new environment at the same time.
-Download the file [environment.yml](https://raw.githubusercontent.com/appliedgrg/beratools/main/environment.yml
+- Run the following command to create a new environment. **BERA Tools** will be installed in the new environment at the same time.
-) first.

    ```bash
    $ conda env create -f environment.yml